nualagr/the-lord-of-the-rings-game/README.md

 four cards are created in the HTML page.
 The addition of the next row of cards is created in the 'script.js' file by cloning row 2 of the initial board.
 A class of 'extra-row' is added to this new row in order to allow for easy deletion if the player runs out of time or presses the restart button.

 **Game Logic**

-When the player makes their initial choice of card pack the *packChoice* function calls the *assignCards* function.
+When the player makes their initial choice of card pack the button calls the *startGame* function.
+This in turn sets up the game by creating a new Audio Controller, Moves Counter, Pairs Counter and passing these variables, as well as the chosenCardList to other functions such as the *setUpAdvanceLevel* function, the *setUpRestart* function and the *assignCards* function.

-This in turn calls the *makeDeck* function which creates a smaller array of cards from the full deck.
+The *assignCards* function calls the *makeDeck* function which creates a smaller array of cards from the full deck.
 It's length is calculated by halving the number of divs to be filled.
 The *makeDeck* function uses the *Card* class to create a pair of each cards with differing ids, so that they can be differentiated later and cannot be matched with themselves.
 The *shuffle* function is called to randomize the order of the cards.
 The *assignCards* function then continues and assigns the cards to the empty divs.